-However, contractors using employees from outside the European Economic Area (third-country nationals) on a construction project in the Netherlands must have work permits for these employees.
-This also applies to contractors using self-employed persons that are third-country nationals; this does not apply if these self-employed persons can show a residence permit allowing them to work as a self-employed person in the Netherlands.
-A foreign contractor using employees for the project must also make sure that there are work permits for these employees if the employees are third-country nationals.
+However, foreign contractors from another EU member state who bring their employees to the Netherlands must report this to the Dutch Social Insurance Bank (SVB) on the basis of the Dutch Act on Posted Workers (WagwEU).
+This reporting must be done digitally on the website of the SVB.
+Also, contractors using employees from outside the European Economic Area (third-country nationals) on a construction project in the Netherlands must have work permits for these employees.
+This also applies to self-employed persons that are third-country nationals unless these self-employed persons can show a residence permit allowing them to work as a self-employed person in the Netherlands.
 In the absence of work permits, the Dutch Social Affairs and Employment Inspectorate may impose fines on the contractor (acting as employer) and on the principal of the contractor.
 Further, the contractor and the principal will be registered in a publicly available register as companies that have violated the Foreign Nationals (Employment) Act.